sec/dotnet-core-freebsd-source-build/README.md

 1. `init.sh`
 1. `build_runtime.sh`
 1. (try to skip this and goto `build_aspnetcore.sh`) `build_installer_without_aspnet.sh`
-1. run `tar zxfv ../../installer/artifacts/packages/Release/Shipping/dotnet-sdk-6.0.101-freebsd-x64.tar.gz` inside `aspnetcore/.dotnet` to extract newly created SDK
+1. (try to skip this and goto `build_aspnetcore.sh`) run `tar zxfv ../../installer/artifacts/packages/Release/Shipping/dotnet-sdk-6.0.101-freebsd-x64.tar.gz` inside `aspnetcore/.dotnet` to extract newly created SDK
 1. `build_aspnetcore.sh`
 1. `build_installer.sh`
-1. Get and use `installer/artifacts/packages/Release/Shipping/dotnet-sdk-6.0.101-freebsd-x64.tar.gz`
+1. Get and use `installer/artifacts/packages/Release/Shipping/dotnet-sdk-*-freebsd-x64.tar.gz`
 1. `clean.sh` if you want to save disk space after use
 1. `gather_output.sh` to tar artifacts into one big file, for future use (doesn't make sense to compress this, as it contains compressed files already)